-Assume now that $\Phi_{n} \mid m_S$.
+It follows that we may assume $\Phi_{n} \mid m_S$.
 It is clear from our previous discussion that there are $x,y$ with $p \mid x-y$ and $q \nmid x-y$ such that $\Z_{pr}+x$ and $\Z_{pr}+y$ contains $1$ and $p$ elements of $S$, respectively.
-We remind that if it contains $p$, then in that $\Z_{pq}$-coset, the difference of the elements of $S$ lying in this $\Z_{pr}$-coset is not divisible by either $p^2$ or with $r$.
-Then one can build up a $3$-dimensional cube in $\Z_{pqr}$, which contains exactly one element of $S$, which contradicts the fact that $S$ satisfies the $3$-dimensional cube-rule in each $\Z_{pqr}$-cosets.
+We remind that if it contains $p$, then in that $\Z_{pr}$-coset, the difference of the elements of $S$ lying in this $\Z_{pr}$-coset is not divisible by either $p^2$ or with $r$.
+Then one can build up a $3$-dimensional cube in the $\Z_{pqr}$-coset containing $x$ and $y$, which contains exactly one element of $S$ or exactly two elements of $S$ of Hamming distance $2$, which contradicts the fact that $S$ satisfies the $3$-dimensional cube-rule in each $\Z_{pqr}$-cosets.

 A similar argument works if $pr \mid \mid |S|$ since the role of $q$ and $r$ is symmetric.

 {\bf Case 3.} Let us assume that $qr \mid\mid |S|$. \\ Then either $S$ is a complete set of residues $\pmod{qr}$, whence $S$ is a tile or there are two different elements of $S$, whose difference is divisible by $qr$.
 This would imply $\Phi_p \mid m_{\La}$ or $\Phi_{p^2} \mid m_{\La}$.
 In both of these cases we have $p \mid |\La|=|S|$, a contradiction.